pflarue/ardop/docs/Host Interface Commands.md

 - `TUNINGRANGE` returns `TUNINGRANGE 100`
 - `TUNINGRANGE 110` returns `TUNINGRANGE now 110`

-#### TXLEVEL
+#### TWOTONETEST

-Embedded platform control of ADC output volume.
+Transmits a pair of tones at the normal leader amplitude.
+May be used in adjusting drive level to the radio.

 - Mode: ANY
 - Arguments: None
 - Returns: None

-#### TWOTONETEST
+#### TXLEVEL

-Transmits a pair of carriers for testing modulation quality.
+Embedded platform control of ADC output volume.

 - Mode: ANY
 - Arguments: None